LegrandNico/cardiac_control/README.md

 Legrand, N., Etard, O., Vandevelde, A., Pierre, M., Viader, F., Clochon, P., Doidy, F., Peschanski, D., Eustache, F. & Gagnepain, P. (2018).
 Preprint version 1.0, doi: https://doi.org/10.1101/376954

-This repository contain data, scripts and Jupyter notebook accessibles through Binder detailling analysis from the preprint version of the paper.
-The currents scripts has not been peer-reviewed, so we do not recommand to use them on your own data for now.
+This repository contains data, scripts and Jupyter notebook accessible through Binder detailing analysis from the preprint version of the paper.
+The currents scripts have not been peer-reviewed, so we do not recommend to use them on your own data for now.
 If you judge that some codes would benefit from specific clarifications or improvements do not hesitate to contact us (legrand@cyceron.fr).

 # Abstract

-*The subjective construction surrounding the perception of negative experience is partly build upon bodily afferent information, comprising heart, gut or respiratory signals.
-While this bottom-up influence has been extensively described, the opposite pathway, the putative influence of cognitive processes over autonomic response, is still debatable.
-However, emotion regulation and the ability to control maladjusted physiological response associated with thoughts and memories is a recurrent concern for most psychiatric disorders and mental health as a whole.
-Direct suppression (i.e. exerting inhibitory control toward unwanted memories) has been proposed as a possible solution to perform such regulation.
-But this method also holds debates as it could putatively worsen the negative symptoms when unsuccessful, and may be ineffective on the physiological roots of emotions.
-Here, we tested the hypothesis that direct suppression can influence physiological markers of emotions in two studies by training healthy participants to control and suppress the retrieval of distressing memories using the “Think/No-Think” paradigm.
-We measured their cardiac reaction toward the manipulated memories before and after the experimental procedure.
-Our results revealed that an efficient control of memories was associated with a long-term suppression of the cardiac deceleration normally induced by disgusting stimuli.
-In the second study, this difference was paralleled by an increase of subjective valence and correlated with the decrease of the 5-9 Hz frequency band during the suppression trials, indicating a reduced memory reactivation.
-These results support the notion that cognitive control over unwanted emotional memories can influence autonomic processes to achieve emotional regulation, and open avenues for possible markers and cognitive therapeutics to reduce the impact of distressing intrusive memories on mental health.*
+*Effort to suppress past experiences from conscious awareness can lead to forgetting.
+It remains largely unknown whether emotions, including their physiological causes, are also impacted by such memory suppression.
+In two studies, we measured in healthy participants the aftereffect of suppressing negative memories on cardiac response.
+Results of Study 1 revealed that an efficient control of memories was associated with a long-term inhibition of the cardiac deceleration normally induced by disgusting stimuli.
+Attempts to suppress sad memories, on the opposite, aggravated cardiac response, an effect that was largely related to the inability to forget this specific material.
+In Study 2, we found using electroencephalography that a prominent neural marker of inhibitory control, a suppression of the 5-9 Hz frequency band, was related to the subsequent inhibition of the cardiac response.
+These results demonstrate that suppressing memories also influence the cardiac system, opening new avenues for treating intrusive memories.*

 # Data